 A synopsis of the curriculum

-The module is designed to encourage student autonomy and to develop self-confidence in students’ ability to research a topic independently.
-Participants are guided and facilitated by the tutor through a series of group workshops in which the sharing of ideas is encouraged for exploration and discussion.
-Students are further supported via bi-weekly 1 to 1 tutorials during which they will discuss their work and progress with the tutor.
-WOLA5250 is unique in the sense that the course material is produced almost entirely by the students themselves, thus enabling a fully bespoke learning experience.
-This module is designed for confident speakers of English.
-There is a shorter 15 credit version (WOLA5240) for those who require a little more language support.

 The module focuses on the development of skills specific to level 6 study.
 The aim is to develop and enhance students’ ability to conduct independent in-depth literature searches utilising all the facilities available.
 Students will need to demonstrate effective planning and time management in order to work independently to plan, design, execute and document research.

 Sources found will need to be analysed, evaluated and raise questions in relation to academic papers.
 Research leads to writing a research proposal, a literature review and essay, and presenting their research for discussion which they will lead in a seminar.
 Non-linguistic transferable skills include problem solving, critical thinking, organising and managing independent study time as well as contributing in seminar discussions and tutorials.